- What We Do

 - Case Studies

-Saying “my website loads in X.X seconds,” is distorted from reality.
+However, the answer isn’t really as cut and dry as that.
+Saying “my website loads in X.X seconds” is distorted from reality.
 Why?
 Website speed is a fluid concept, for two reasons:

-- Website speed varies from user to user, depending on each user’s browser, device, and internet speed
+- Website speed varies from webpage to webpage and user to user, depending on each page’s attributes and the user’s browser, device, and internet speed

 Google said it best:

 “…load is not a single moment in time—it’s an experience that no one metric can fully capture.
 There are multiple moments during the load experience that can affect whether a user perceives it as ‘fast’, and if you just focus on one you might miss bad experiences that happen during the rest of the time.”